-Effective Programme Organisation combines defined roles, clear responsibilities and appropriate management structures and reporting arrangements with a flow of information between projects and the programme.
+- 10.7 Effective Programme Organisation combines defined roles, clear responsibilities and appropriate management structures and reporting arrangements with a flow of information between projects and the programme.
 The LTP3 has a clear vision, objectives and strategy supported by robust policies developed in partnership.
-There is a strong commitment evidenced by the "Better Southend" and "Cycle Southend" programmes delivered through focussed and experienced Programme Boards.
-Use of the programme management software "Imprest" supports the reporting process to the Boards.

-Diagram 7 shows the Programme Management Structure which provides for a delegation of roles and responsibilities and recognition of the key role that stakeholders and other organisations will play in shaping the LTP3 Implementation Plan.
+There is a strong commitment evidenced by the "Better Southend" and "Cycle Southend" programmes delivered through focussed and experienced Programme Boards. - 10.8 Diagram 7 shows the Programme Management Structure which provides for a delegation of roles and responsibilities and recognition of the key role that stakeholders and other organisations will play in shaping the LTP3 Implementation Plan.
 The Programme Board's role will focus on the following:-